 Can Dogs Eat Goat Cheese And Why It’s Controversial?

 Cheese in general is one of the more talked-about human foods when it comes to giving it to your dog.
 And then, there’s the question of can dogs eat goat cheese and why it’s controversial?
-Is goat cheese better or worse than other types of cheese for our canine friends?
+Is goat cheeses better or worse than other types of cheese for our canine friends?

 Is it a “better but still bad” kind of situation?
 And if you do decide to give your pooch some goat cheese what should you keep in mind?
 Here’s a detailed breakdown of the whole topic.